BrunoCerberus/GitHubTest/README.md

  - The first one was in the classic way, using UITableViewDelegate and UITableViewDataSource in the HomeViewController
  - The second was implemented using RxSwift and RxCocoa (Reactive) in the RepoDetailViewController

+ The communication between controllers and cells or controllers and ViewModel are via delegate, and between ViewModels and Coordinator are reactive using BehaviorRelay's (in the old version of this project, ViewModels and Coordinator communicated via delegate)

 ## Important ⚠️
 Run in the simulator, for some reason when it runs on a physical device a parse error occurs, didn't have time to find out.